Adhalianna/wit/docs/paper/paper.typ

 proof of concept, the project includes user personas designed with software developers as the intended target audience.

+== Process

+Work on the project started with research of the problem domain.
+Parallel to the search the specification of the software was being developed.
+With no access to a potential user base, the requirements were limited to express a proof-of-concept application.
+Having found documentation of limited similar endeavours the effort shifted towards independent design and problem-solving.

+During development, multiple problems were met and resolved including:
+- translation of URI schemes as a part of markdown-to-HTML compilation,
+- implementation of an HTTP git transport as part of the server software through CGI,
+- definition of a testing environment and utilities that allow clean, parallel execution,
+- and other problems which were found to require less effort to solve.

+The work has slowed down significantly during the implementation of server-to-server communication which is the foundation of the 'distributed' aspect of the software.

+Observable results were obtained through the production of documentation and software development with the Rust programming language.

 == Results

 The results of the project include: